 *This is a sponsored post*

-Tips for How to Be Successful as A Working Mom in 2018
+Tips for How to Be Successful as A Working Mom

 We’re on the edge of a new year, and a lot of moms are looking for ways to balance everything.
 This isn’t a new concept, but it seems like moms in the modern and digitally-driven era put more pressure on themselves than ever because there are constant reminders on blog posts and social media that they’re just not doing enough, or so it would seem.

 If you’re excelling in your career you might feel like your kids aren’t getting the best of you, and if you’re putting a lot of focus on your kids, you may feel like the people at work are resentful, or you’re not productive enough.

 It’s an age-old question of how working moms can balance at all, but what are the habits of women who seem to do it particularly well?
 The following are some tips to be successful as a working mom, without feeling like you’re letting one area fall through the cracks.

 Split Your Shifts

 If you work from home, it can be tough to give your kids attention during your work hours, but you do have more flexibility.
 This can make it easier to do something called splitting your shifts.